Me-TV/Me-TV/README.md

 the DVB tools from the V4L utils, whereas Fedora keeps them all together.
 To create the channels file you will not only need _dvbv5-scan_ installed but also the transmitter data files.
 These are in the package _dtv-scan-tables_ on both Debian and Fedora.
 However Debian installs them to /usr/share/dvb/dvb-t/ whereas Fedora installs them to /usr/share/dvbv5/dvb-t/.
+You will also need to set the correct delivery system for your area.
+For example, Europe, Australia, and many other placed use DVB-T, North America uses ATSC.

 To have the channels file available before executing Me TV you can run _dvbv5-scan_ manually.
 For example:

     dvbv5-scan --output=~/.config/gstreamer-1.0/dvb-channels.conf /usr/share/dvb/dvb-t/uk-CrystalPalace

-on a Debian system (Fedora puts the transmitter files in a slightly different place) will do the right thing of you live in the Crystal Palace transmitter region in the UK.
-I suspect people will want to scan on their local transmitter, in which case you should replace the uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.
+on a Debian system (Fedora puts the transmitter files in a slightly different place) will do the right thing if you live in the Crystal Palace transmitter region in the UK.
+I suspect people will want to scan on their local transmitter, in which case you should replace the dvb-t/uk-CrystalPalace with the name appropriate for the location you are when you run Me TV.

+The Crystal Palace example is for a delivery system using DVB-T, if your area uses a different delivery system (ATSC, DVB-C, ISDB-T, etc.) the transmitter files are in different directories, for example /usr/share/dvb/atsc/us-ATSC-center-frequencies-8VSB

 If you do not have _dvb5-scan_ installed then best advice is to install it, preferably using the Linux distribution package management.
 If that is not possible then _dvbscan_ or _w\_scan_ can be used to create